NVIDIA/spark-rapids/integration_tests/README.md

 ### Enabling cudf_udf Tests

-The cudf_udf tests in this framework are testing Pandas UDF(user-defined function) with cuDF.
+The cudf_udf tests in this framework are testing Pandas UDF(user-defined function) with cuDF, which is still an experimental feature.
 They are disabled by default because of complicated environment setup and can be enabled by providing option:

    * `cudf_udf` (optional, defaults to "False")

 cudf_udf tests needs a couple of different settings, they may need to run separately.

 To enable cudf_udf tests, need following pre requirements:
-   * Install cuDF library on all the nodes running executors.
+   * Install cuDF Python library on all the nodes running executors.
 The instruction could be found at [here](https://rapids.ai/start.html).
 Please follow the steps to choose the version based on your environment and install the cuDF library via Conda or use other ways like building from source.
    * Disable the GPU exclusive mode on all the nodes running executors.
 The sample command is `sudo nvidia-smi -c DEFAULT`

 To run cudf_udf tests, need following configuration changes: